Read about Chef Massimo Bottura’s ventures and find out more about the hosted experience in Emilia-Romagna through the eyes of Massimo Bottura.

 “When you shine a light, bad people don’t like it.
 We had a couple of times where they came and put guns to our heads and stole computers and telephones, so we knew we were in the right place, but we were open every night.”

-It is typical of Bottura’s personal philosophy to link culture, food, and human gesture and it has led to a remarkable style of cuisine: one where intense personal experiences are related to meaningful global movements.
+It is typical of Bottura’s personal philosophy to link culture, food, and human gestures, and it has led to a remarkable style of cuisine: one where intense personal experiences are related to meaningful global movements.

 Chef Bottura’s take on the Refettorio concept as a communal dining space that brings people together for group meals and gatherings is a perfect, although not always harmonious, blend of these three elements.
+When Bottura’s team brought light, beauty, music, and food to communities, the negative people and behaviors disappeared.

 Massimo Bottura is a major ingredient of this success.
 His commitment to the power of culture to transform blighted spaces is like a spotlight – it illuminates the problem and focuses on the solution.
+It is a clear-headed understanding of the need to build community at the human level, one individual gesture at a time.
+That’s why Massimo cooks.

-The plan was to create a kitchen in which some of the world’s greatest chefs would be invited to cook alongside him for the city’s homeless, using food deemed unsuitable for sale in supermarkets, making a statement about waste, and taste.
+The idea started in Expo 2015 in Milan, to make a unique gesture about Italy’s greatest export: its hospitality.
+The plan was to create a kitchen where some of the world’s greatest chefs would be invited to cook alongside him for the city’s homeless, using food deemed unsuitable for sale in supermarkets, making a statement about waste, and taste.

 That’s how his first came to be — Refettorio Ambrosiano — based in Greco, one of Milan’s poorest districts, serving food to the homeless, disadvantaged, and refugees.

 “It hasn’t been easy at the beginning”, Bottura says.
 “The first Refettorio was unpopular with many local residents.
 Protesters even marched against the idea.”
 But slowly Bottura won them over.
+He created utility and beauty using 14 refectory tables crafted by a leading Italian designer.

-He began by creating utility and beauty in the form of 14 refectory tables, each created by a leading Italian designer.
 At first, his unimpressed customers ate fast and left faster, but the transcendent nature of sharing began to lighten their fears.
+Within months they stayed longer, laughed more, and even commented on the food quality, requesting less soup and more pasta!

 It causes him to invest in modern art that he hopes will help his diners decode the messages contained in the unique Massimo Bottura recipes, many of which dissect the essential features of famous dishes and reconstruct them in exciting new ways that Bottura describes as “we break things, we rebuild things”.

-It might be a dish, a blank space on a wall, or an empty building in a ghetto, but regardless, Bottura shines a light on what was, what is, and invites us to join him in what could be – something better than the past, built on the experience of the present.
+It might be a dish, a blank space on a wall, or an empty building in a ghetto, but regardless, Bottura shines a light on what was, and what is, and invites us to join him in what could be – something better than the past, built on the experience of the present.

 This virtual event is part of the Dare to Dream series of virtual experiences, free and open to the public events organized by Satopia Travel, with world thought-leaders as they talk about how travel helps to make a difference in the world and they remind us why we all must keep traveling and continue to dream.